MMartinOrtu/socialText/Readme.md

 SocialText is a social network that allow people to share messages.

-SocialText is a responsive web app and has been made using React.
+SocialText is a responsive web app and has been made using React and Redux.

 ## Installation